raulsolera/CarND-Extended-Kalman-Filter-Project/README.md

 ## Kalman filter for Dummies

-A Kalman filter is an algorithm that "uses a series of measurements observed over time, containing statistical noise and other inaccuracies, and produces estimates of unknown variables that tend to be more accurate than those based on a single measurement alone" ([wikipedia](https://en.wikipedia.org/wiki/Kalman_filter)).
+A Kalman filter is an algorithm that "_uses a series of measurements observed over time, containing statistical noise and other inaccuracies, and produces estimates of unknown variables that tend to be more accurate than those based on a single measurement alone_" ([wikipedia](https://en.wikipedia.org/wiki/Kalman_filter)).

 In practice this consists in predicting a future state based in a transition model (from actual state to future state) that has some noise and model inaccuracies (predict step) and correct this prediction based in a measurement provided by a sensor that also has noise (update state).